 A riad is a small boutique hotel often with only a few rooms.
 The cool tiles and a water feature of the inner courtyard make you feel like you are stepping into an oasis off the busy, hot streets of the Medina.

 Riads are the main form of accommodation within the Medina.
 Staying in the Medina makes it easy to take kids back to rest and have a break from the hectic pace of the souks.

 Many riads will provide meals if you request it.
 One of the reasons we chose Riad Gallery 49 was because of the quality and authenticity of the food.

 Eating our evening meal in the riad suited us perfectly.
-The kid’s tastes were catered for and once they had finished eating we were able to pop them into bed and take time and enjoy the selection of Moroccan dishes that had been prepared just for us.
+The childrens tastes were catered for and once they had finished eating we were able to pop them into bed, perfect when travelling with a toddler, and take time and enjoy the selection of Moroccan dishes that had been prepared just for us.